fifth-postulate/postscript-whisperer/workshop/guide/src/tool/procedure.md

 Take for example the `add` operator.
 The operator `add` takes two operands from the stack, adds them together and puts the result back onto the stack.
 But if we are creating a procedure, that should not happen when we are creating the procedure.
 It should happen when we execute the procudure.
 It should defer the execution until the procedure is called.

-The to signal to the PostScript interpreter to defer the execution of operators is with the opening brace: `{`.
+Too signal to the PostScript interpreter to defer the execution of operators is with the opening brace: `{`.

 This is akin to C-style languages, but it does play a different role here.

 With a little imagination one could guess that to finish defining a procedure one uses the closing brace: `}`.

 ## Venerable "Hello, World!"-example
 Let's hark back to the PostScript variant of the "Hello, World!"-program.
 There we created a line.
-I we wanted to create a procedure for that we could do that in the following way.
+If we wanted to create a procedure for that we could do that in the following way.

 I have opened a REPL in order to better explore how PostScript handles procedures.
 When I go and type in the following code into the REPL